 6. Plainly state, using precise numbers and percentages revealed by current data, the strengths and leverages of the school.
-Explain how they may be utilized to improve areas of concern listed above.
+Explain how the school will utilize the strengths and leverages to improve areas of concern listed above.

 Example: Reading achievement has increased from 37% proficient to its current rate of 58%.
 The systems of support we implemented for reading can be adapted to address our low performance in math.